 Introducing Janice into the main fold seemed like it could have been a bad idea at first.
 Her entire modus operandi is to be extremely self-centered and annoying.
 But her actions in this episode unlock her true nature—a Soprano through and through.

 Janice was introduced at the beginning of the season as a so-called free spirit who had been living in Seattle, finally returning home to reconnect with her family.
 In actuality, she had come back to claim her mother’s old house.

 Little by little, her Soprano genes began to reveal themselves.
 Hypocrisy, jealousy, narcissism and sociopathy were soon on full display.
 She even got hooked right back into the family lifestyle when she reignited the flame with Richie Aprile.
 Before long, she was subtly pushing Richie to make a move on Tony, a la Livia to Uncle Junior in season one.

-Towards the end of “The Knight in White Satin Armor,” the couple get into their first major argument (Richie’s finances have taken a hit and Janice is accepting of Richie’s gay son).
-Richie hits her, Janice takes a moment to think about where this life may lead her and she returns with the gun.
+Towards the end of “The Knight in White Satin Armor,” the couple get into their first major argument.
+Richie hits Janice, who takes a moment to think about where this life may lead her before returning with the gun.

 “Usually he takes the clip out.”
 If Richie is willing to take that gamble during sex, then Janice is willing to call that bet when a life of domestic abuse is staring her in the face.
 The gun was loaded and Richie is just as shocked as we are.

 The whole episode is masterclass, but there are four great scenes that stand out.
 Two of them are season highlights, while the other two are great unto this episode.